-In Part I and Part II of this series I described the work of Rev. Father Basil Jellicoe (1899-1936), an Anglo-Catholic cleric who ministered in the deprived district of Somers Town, London via the Magdalen Mission.
-He was a landmark figure in interwar urban regeneration and also had a unique vision for the mean streets pub.
+In Part I and Part II of this series I discussed the social work of Rev. Father Basil Jellicoe (1899-1936), an Anglo-Catholic cleric.
+For most of his later career he ministered in the deprived district of Somers Town, London, as part of the Magdalen Mission.
+He is a landmark figure in interwar urban regeneration, mostly for his unique vision to refashion the mean street pub.

-Instead of promoting temperance albeit a non-drinker himself, he believed the urban pub could be a force for good, despite that is serving alcohol.
-He promoted model pubs, of which the Anchor on Chalton Street is best remembered.
-He managed these under special arrangement with the owner Whitbread Brewery, as social centres that would offer companionship without pressure to drink, food at good prices, comfortable surroundings, and a non-violent atmosphere.
+Instead of promoting temperance, albeit a non-drinker himself, he believed the urban pub could serve alcohol yet be a force for good.
+He promoted model pubs, of which the Anchor Pub on Chalton Street is best remembered.
+He managed these, under special arrangement with the owner Whitbread Brewery, as social centres offering companionship without pressure to drink, food at good prices, comfortable surroundings, and a non-violent atmosphere.

-But what happened to Jellicoe’s heroic Anchor pub?
+What happened to Jellicoe’s heroic venture, the Anchor pub?

-Alistair Mutch is a Professor of Information and Learning at the Nottingham Business School of Nottingham Trent University.
+Alistair Mutch is Professor of Information and Learning at Nottingham Business School, Nottingham Trent University.
 In 2007 he authored a paper on interwar pub improvement as advanced by Sydney Nevile, a longtime director of Whitbread Brewery in London.*

 Further, as the three pubs together were realizing a loss by 1934, they were returned to normal management methods.
 One of them, the Tavistock, was transferred to a body formed in the 1920s to favour public houses that served meals, the Restaurant Public Houses Association, but Mutch explains that it thereby lost the special character Jellicoe sought to confer.